TheOscars2/AppIdea/README.md

   - User will be informed when foods are about to expire
   - User will be informed their recipes nutritional content
   - User can choose between meal types
-  - User will recieve push notifications about what to buy to complete recipes Optional
+  - User will recieve push notifications about what to buy to complete recipes (from favorited recipes)
+  - User can favorite recipes

+  Optional
   - calander tracking of nutritional content